craignicol/cosmosdb-presentation/slides.md

 * Each event has a title
 * Each event has an attendee list
 * Each event may have on-line details

 ---

+## Gotchas

+* have to opt in to detect conflicts (etag) - sometimes this is ok
+* Emulator doesn't support consistency
+* Case matters

+---